By Donald R. McNeil |

 Mediation, Minnesota-style has proven to work in the vast majority of business and employment lawsuits.
 The parties are able to save litigation costs, control their own settlement decision – instead of seven strangers that constitute the jury, and get back to being productive.
 Mediation works and is worth the effort.

 Donald R. McNeil is known for bringing ingenuity to his work as a mediator and arbitrator.
-“I always recommend mediation before going to arbitration or trial, with a limited number of exceptions, and you will find that judges in the Twin Cities require it.
+He always recommend mediation before going to arbitration or trial, with a limited number of exceptions, and you will find that judges in the Twin Cities require it.